-The goals of Prostate Cancer Program are to understand the mechanism of castration-resistant prostate cancer (CRPC), identify molecular targets, and develop therapeutic approaches for CRPC.
+The goals of Prostate and Urothelial Program are to understand the mechanism of castration-resistant prostate cancer (CRPC), identify molecular targets, and develop therapeutic approaches for CRPC.

-The research interests of the members of the Prostate Cancer Program are directed at four highly interactive research themes: Androgen axis, molecular targeting, translational models, and clinical trials.
+The research interests of the members of the Prostate and Urothelial Program are directed at four highly interactive research themes: Androgen axis, molecular targeting, translational models, and clinical trials.

 A major research theme of this Program is to study the mechanisms of aberrant activation of androgen receptor by cytokines, tyrosine kinases, co-regulators, and microRNAs in castration-resistant prostate cancer.
 If this process can be understood, it will fundamentally change all aspects of prostate cancer therapy.